-Several factors determine the eating quality of winter squash and pumpkins and, unfortunately, those factors are not always compatible with maximum profits.
-That's especially true for wholesale growers, who have little incentive to go the extra mile for great-tasting squash.
-Direct market growers, though, have the opportunity to produce the highest quality squash, and to offer it at a premium.
+Several factors determine the eating quality of winter squash and pumpkins, but these factors are not always compatible with maximum profits.
+This is especially problematic for wholesale growers, who have little incentive to go the extra mile to deliver great-tasting squash.
+Direct-market growers, on the other hand, are in a position to produce the highest quality squash, and to offer it at a premium.
 And home gardeners certainly can choose to grow and enjoy the finest winter cucurbit varieties.

 Good eating quality is determined mainly by the percentage of sugars and starch in the edible portion of the squash.

-Obviously, squash with higher dry matter content is better for flavor, and dry matter content is largely determined by variety.
-The "grower's paradox" that Dr. Loy refers to is the fact that a higher percentage of dry matter means a lower fresh weight; a variety with an excellent level of dry matter, say 20%, will weigh only half as much as a variety with 10% dry matter.
-In the wholesale market where growers are usually paid by weight, so heavier is better for income even if not for flavor."A grower interested in marketing the best quality winter squash must often sacrifice fresh weight yield," Dr. Loy writes.
+"A grower interested in marketing the best-quality winter squash must often sacrifice fresh weight yield," Dr. Loy writes.
 "This is less of a problem at a retail market because a grower can highlight a quality product and price accordingly, but with lack of quality control for squash in supermarkets, a wholesale grower has little incentive to plant a variety which has the best eating quality."

 Although fruit and seed maturity are similar across the three main species of edible winter squashes and pumpkins, harvest and storage recommendations vary by type.

-Calculate the scheduling of each type of squash before you decide which to grow, matching peak flavor to the duration of your markets in fall and winter.
-It would be pointless to have bins full of butternut squash reaching the best eating quality after your markets close.
-You would be better off growing larger quantities of varieties that reach maximum flavor during your busy selling season.
+- Calculate the scheduling of each type of squash before you decide which ones to grow, matching peak flavor to the duration of your markets in fall and winter.
+It would be pointless to have bins full of butternut or grey kabocha squash reaching their best eating quality after your markets close.
+You would be better off growing larger quantities of varieties that reach maximal flavor during your busy selling season.

 By following these guidelines, you should be able to produce winter squash and edible pumpkins with excellent eating quality.
-If you're a market grower, once your customers realize how great a winter squash can taste, they will be look forward to buying from you every fall; if you're a home gardener, you, too, are sure to develop a loyal following.
+If you're a market grower, once your customers realize how great a winter squash can taste, they will look forward to buying from you every fall; if you're a home gardener, you, too, are sure to develop a loyal following.